cryptokarl013/cryptokarl013.github.io/report-0134-stolen-ETHs-Leads-to-NFT-Whales-n0b0dy-indifferent-and-investments-into-a-real-company-undeadscom/report-0134.3-40-percent-of-$UDS-coin-unlocked-marked-cap-connected-with-indifferentguy-and-n0b0dy-NFT-whales/index.md

 ---
-title: 40% of Unlocked $UDS Coin Market Cap Linked to NFT Whales indifferentguy.eth & n0b0dy.eth.
+title: 40% of Unlocked $UDS Coin Market Cap Linked to NFT Whales indifferentguy & n0b0dy.
 Report 0134.3
 description: Crypto Report 0134.3.
 40% of the $UDS coin unlocked market cap is connected to the wallets of NFT whales indifferentguy and n0b0dy, raising concerns.
 ---
 # Crypto Report #0134.3 40% of `$UDS` coin unlocked marked cap (>40mln$ in August 2025) connected with indifferentguy and n0b0dy NFT whales